 Now, for those people under age 65, guidelines indicate that a DXA should be performed if any one of many clinical risk factors for osteoporosis is present.
 The most common risk factors are 1) having a family history of osteoporosis or fracture and 2) having had a fragility fracture after age 45 (defined as breaking a bone in a fall from a standing height.)

-There are a number of other medical conditions that warrant a DXA, particularly those that require treatment with a steroid medication like prednisone.
+A number of other medical conditions warrant a DXA, particularly those that require treatment with a steroid medication like prednisone.
 Some of the most common conditions are rheumatoid arthritis, asthma, autoimmune diseases like lupus or MS, some skin conditions and some kinds of cancer.
 These steroids help reduce inflammation, but also weaken bones.

 To learn more about other factors that may increase your risk of osteoporosis and fractures, take our ABH Fracture Risk Calculator™.
 Print the results and take them with you to your next doctor appointment.